melisgl/journal/README.md

 ## 3 Portability

-Tested on CCL, CMUCL, ECL, and SBCL.
+Tested on CCL, CLISP, CMUCL, ECL, and SBCL.
 AllegroCL Express edition runs out of heap while running the tests.
 Lispworks is not tested.
-On Lisps, that seem to lack support for disabling and enabling of interrupts, such as ABCL and CLISP, durability is compromised, and any attempt to [`SYNC-JOURNAL`][6bc6] (see [Synchronization strategies][355b] and [Safety][7224]) will be a runtime error.
+On Lisps that seem to lack support for disabling and enabling of interrupts, such as ABCL and CLISP, durability is compromised, and any attempt to [`SYNC-JOURNAL`][6bc6] (see [Synchronization strategies][355b] and [Safety][7224]) will be a runtime error.

 <a id='x-28JOURNAL-3A-40JOURNAL-BACKGROUND-20MGL-PAX-3ASECTION-29'></a>